oren/Blog/Microservice architecture/Post-Part2.md

 How it will work:
 * It will save new tasks assigning consecutive *Id*'s.
 * It will remember the oldest not finished task.
-* It will allow to get the last not finished task.
-* It will allow to get the last not started task.
+* It will allow to get a new task to do.
 * It will allow to get a task by *Id*.
 * It will allow to set a task by *Id*.
 * The state will be represented by an int: